JN908/ml-bike-prediction/project/report-template.md

 ### What was the top ranked model that performed?
-Looking at predictor.leaderboard(), the best ranking model appeared to be WeightedEnsemble_L3.
+To get the top ranked model, I tried to use predictor.get_model_best(), but got an error 'TabularPredictor' object has no attribute 'get_model_best', using Autogluon version 1.4.0.
+My mentor in the Knowledge portal suggested predictor.leaderboard() as an alternative, which showed the best ranking model as WeightedEnsemble_L3.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
 I did the exploratory analysis by first creating a histogram of the features - this showed the distribution of each feature, and was useful in highlighting any extreme outliers, and showing that we have a mix of features, some of which show a relatively normal distribution (atemp), bimodal (workingday and holiday), and skewed (count).
-For adding additional features, I separated out the datetime features into month and year, to give a better idea of how the demand changes depending on the month, and any trends over the years.
+For adding additional features, I separated out the datetime features into hour, month and year, to give a better idea of how the demand changes depending time of day, month, and any trends over the years.

 ### How much better did your model preform after adding additional features and why do you think that is?
-I was expecting a greater change in my model performance after adding more features, but initially only saw a difference of 0.101% - it might be due to an error on my part, or the way I added the new features, this would require further troubleshooting.
-Following adding the feature hour, the model preformed much better, with the score improving to 0.47288.
-This highlighted the importance of adding meaningful features, as a feature like hour can provide a much greater insight and predictability power.
+I was expecting a greater change in my model performance after adding more features, but initially only saw a difference of 0.101% (initial score 1.44560).
+This was due to me initially not using hour as a feature.
+Following adding hour, the model preformed much better, with the score improving to 0.47288.
+This highlighted the importance of adding meaningful features, as they can provide a much greater insight and predictability power.

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
-Following Hyper parameter tuning, the model did not preform as well as using the default parameters, with a slight increase to 0.56944 from 0.47288, however still a great improvement when comparing with the initial model performance (initial score 1.44560).
+Following Hyper parameter tuning, the model did not preform as well as using the default parameters with the hour feature added, showing a slight increase to 0.56944 from 0.47288, however still a great improvement when comparing with the initial model performance (initial score 1.44560).

 ### If you were given more time with this dataset, where do you think you would spend more time?
 It would be useful to spend more time on exploratory data analysis, as I would like to really understand the data and find any outliers that might affect the model preformance.
-This might also have helped in identifying more interesting features, particularly focusing on time of day, that I could have included in the second run of the model to provide a stronger and more accurate prediction.
+This might also have helped in identifying more interesting features, particularly focusing on time of day, that I could have included to provide a stronger and more accurate prediction.

 ### Create a table with the models you ran, the hyperparameters modified, and the kaggle score.
 |model|hpo1|hpo2|hpo3|score|